 Get a Few Headlamps for Romantic Ambiance

 One of the most preferred tools to use to keep the campsite well lit is camping lanterns.
 The downside is that although they do a great job outside the tent, they are disturbingly bright when placed inside it.
-A handy alternative would be to bring a headlamp, which will give you a softer light.
+A handy alternative would be to bring a headlamp, which will give you a softer light – if you need to buy one, you may be able to save some money on it, and any other accessories you might need in preparation for your camping trip, thanks to Cabela’s coupons.
 Take a large water bottle and strap the headlamp around it.
 The secret lies in placing the light pointing the water, instead of your face!

 Tip: For some extra light outside the tent at night (i.e. for when you need to go to the bathroom), you may use outdoor solar lights.
 Place them on a sunny spot during the day, so they charge and then put them near the tie-downs on your tent.
 That way, you will have ample light for those midnight urgencies.